Curriculum Vision and Principles

 With Christ every day, every task, every situation, every relationship brims with divine possibility.
 God is always at work in our lives.

-Spiritual, moral, cultural and social education is embedded within our curriculum and is explored thoroughly through our focus on our vision and values.
-Our Christian vision and values, with an emphasis on Wisdom, Service and Hope, are embedded in our curriculum and are explored daily through Pause for Thought, our Collective Worship programme, Religious Studies & PSHCEE.
+Spiritual, moral, social and cultural education is embedded within our curriculum and is explored thoroughly through our focus on our vision and values.
+Our Christian vision and values, with an emphasis on Wisdom, Service and Hope, are embedded in our curriculum and are explored daily through, our Collective Worship programme, Religious Studies & PSHCEE.
 The impact of this is a school that is deeply Christian and inclusive.
-We embrace other faiths and cultures and those with no faith.
 We pride ourselves on developing students who are compassionate, community focused and prepared to serve their community now and in the future.

 SUPER - CURRICULAR OFFER

-We have a large extracurricular offer across the school, including Fresh Arts, Gardening Club, Duke of Edinburgh, Young Enterprise, Peripatetic music lessons, Jack Petchey speak out challenge, UKMT challenge, Dance, Orchestra, music groups, sporting clubs and teams, large whole school drama productions and visits within and outside of the school day.
-The grade 1-athon programme provides students with the opportunity to share their talents with members of staff, who wish to learn an instrument.
+We have an extensive super-curricular offer across the school, including Fresh Arts, Gardening Club, Duke of Edinburgh, Young Enterprise, Peripatetic music lessons, Jack Petchey speak out challenge, UKMT challenge, Dance, Orchestra, music groups, sporting clubs and teams, large whole school drama productions and visits within and outside of the school day.

-The curriculum is regularly evaluated in order to ensure that it meets the needs of our learners’ development.
+The super-curricular offer is regularly evaluated in order to ensure that it meets the needs of our learners’ and to increase participation.

-As part of our endeavor to ensure that all our students reach their God given potential we provide a number of experiences both in school and out of school to extend students’ cultural capital.
-In order to promote a greater understanding of what it means to be a global citizen, we have developed partnerships with schools abroad and regularly host overseas visiting students.
-We also offer opportunities for our students to travel abroad and this focus is reflected in our commitment to exploring different cultures through the curriculum.
-We encourage students to consider others by understanding the work of charities, and by participating in raising money for their cause.
-In addition, we work in partnership with organisations and universities to extend our students’ horizons.
+Central to our endeavour to ensure that all our students reach their God given potential is a commitment to experiences, both in school and out of school, to broaden students’ horizons.
+For example, in order to promote a greater understanding of what it means to be a global citizen, in the secondary phase we have developed partnerships with schools abroad and regularly host overseas visiting students.
+In the Primary, the children complete a Wows and Wellbeing project which includes the Archbishop Younge Leaders Award.
+We encourage students to consider others by engaging with charities and exploring the causes of injustice in our world.
+We empower our students’ to lead on initiatives to support charities and to serve others by giving time, resources or money.